Are you working in the infrastructure engineering and management industry?

-Do you want to expand your career or progress in your academic journey to obtain a PhD?
+Do you want to expand your career opportunities or progress in your academic journey to obtain a PhD?

 The 21st century presents a vital challenge for Civil Engineering.
 As the infrastructure grows older, the need for a strategic maintenance plan to prolong its use becomes greater.
 Skilled professionals are required to maintain ageing infrastructure, integrate new infrastructure into existing systems and expand infrastructure.